 Maghe Sankranti Festival in Nepal – Maghi Parba -Bullfighting at Taruka Village

 Festivals and the Hindu community go side by side.
-Maghe Sankranti is another auspicious festival, which is celebrated around Nepal.
-People celebrate Maghe Sankranti on the first day of Magh according to the Hindu calendar.
-Maghe Sankranti has different importance and way of celebration among the Nepalese community.
-People of the Tharu community enjoy this festival very much.
-They take Maghe Sankranti as the biggest festival.
-The government gives national wide holiday on this day.
+Maghe Sankranti is another auspicious festival which is celebrated around Nepal.
+According to the Hindu calendar, people celebrate Maghe Sankranti on the first day of Magh.
+Maghe Sankranti has different importance and ways of celebration among the Nepalese community.
+People of the Tharu community enjoy this Festival very much.
+They consider Maghe Sankranti to be the most significant Festival.
+The government gives a national holiday on this day.

 Why is Maghe Sankranti celebrated?

-Maghe Sankranti festival normally falls from 10th to 15 January.
-According to astrology, every year on this day sun moves from one zodiac sign to another.
-Sun moves to the Capricorn zodiacal sign called Makar, hence naming the festival Maghe Sankranti or Makar Sankranti.
-Whenever the sun moves from one zodiac sign to another, people celebrate it as Sankranti.
+Maghe Sankranti festival typically falls from 10th to 15 January.
+According to astrology, the Sun moves from one Zod, their sign, to another every year on this day.
+Sun moves to the Capricorn zodiac sign called Makar, naming the Festival Maghe Sankranti or Makar Sankranti.
+Whenever the Sun moves from one zodiac sign to another, people celebrate it as Sankranti.
 There are 12 Sankranti where the Sun moves from one constellation to another.
-Among them, Maghe Sankranti is the most important as Sun starts to travel in the north direction from Makar Sankranti.
-People in Nepal take this festival as the beginning of the favourable time, that is why they even call it a “scared period of change”.

-Nepali families take this festival as the most auspicious and ominous day of the year.
-That is why they think if any positive thing then they will get the blessing from god.
-Maghe Sankranti festival s the sign that tells us the beginning of the spring season with the end of the winter season.
+Nepali families consider this Festival the most auspicious and ominous day of the year.
+That is why they think they will get God’s blessing if anything positive happens.
+Maghe Sankranti festival is the sign that tells us the beginning of the spring season and the end of the winter season.

-Like any other festival, Maghe Sankranti is the festival that strengthens the bond between family and community members.
+Like any other festival, Maghe Sankranti is a festival that strengthens the bond between family and community members.
 The entire country gets in the mood for celebration.
 The religious books of Hindus like Mahabharata have mentioned the importance of Maghe Sankranti.
-The greatest person in Mahabharata Bhismapitamaha choose to die on this day.
+The most significant person in Mahabharata, Bhismapitamaha, chose to die on this day.
 People believe that whoever dies on.
 This day will get moksha and liberation from the cycle of birth and rebirth.
-All cultural groups of Nepal celebrate this festival in their way.
+All cultural groups of Nepal celebrate this Festival in their way.

 What do people do in Maghe Sankranti?

-People in Nepal mainly worship the sun on the Maghe Sankranti festival.
-They celebrate the power, divinity, and wisdom of the sun.
-At the beginning of this festival, people take bath in the morning, the bath should be holy.
-People normally go to the river near their house to take the holy Makar Snan.
+People in Nepal mainly worship the Sun at the Maghe Sankranti festival.
+They celebrate the power, divinity, and wisdom of the Sun.
+At the beginning of this Festival, people bathe in the morning; the tub should be holy.
+People usually go to the river near their houses to take the sacred Makar Snan.
 Many people drive to Triveni to take the holy bath.
 Triveni is the place where three rivers meet.
-On this special occasion, melas and fairs are conducted on the bank of rivers.
-Another famous place where people visit during Maghe Sankranti is Dev Ghat.
-Devghat is at Tanuhu near Narayangath where kali Gandaki and Trishuli meet.
-Every year thousands of people visit Devghat for Makar Snan.
-Another river called Kankai in Jhapa is also popular to take holy baths.
+On this particular occasion, melas and fairs are conducted on the banks of rivers.

 Legends related to Maghe Sankranti